Dr-Ake/Rimworld-Deadpool-healing/README.md

 ## How it works (without the technobabble)
 - Pawns with `Healing Factor` get periodic healing based on a tick interval and severity.
-- When a missing part is detected and slots are available, regrowth starts on the parent.
+- If they die, the healing/regrowth still runs on their corpse.
+Once all injuries are healed and missing parts are back, they resurrect automatically.
-- When a part finishes, it's restored and briefly marked as “adjusting” before returning to full strength.
+- Regrowth anchors on the parent and restores the missing child (so full limbs and even heads grow back).
 - Optional: mood max and Psychopath trait application (humanlikes only) to stay on theme.

 ## Compatibility